Chak Amru

 Chak Amru (چک امرُو) is a town of Shakargarh tehsil in Narowal district of Punjab province of the Pakistan.
 It is located near Pakistan-India border.
+It has been named after a rich businessman, Lala Amarnath, who encouraged and facilitated the settlement and development at the time of British rule, in pre-partitioned India.

 Chak Amru town has a railway Station called Chak Amru railway station.